getzep/docs.getzep.com/docs/index.md

 - Automatically embed texts, or bring your own vectors.
 - [Enrichment of chat histories](/sdk/extractors) with summaries, named entities, token counts.
 Use these as search filters.
 - Associate your own metadata with documents & chat histories.
+- Support for OpenAI, Anthropic, and local LLMs

 ### Fast, low-latency APIs and stateless deployments
 - Zep’s local embedding models and async enrichment ensure a snappy user experience.